 The main landmark in the area is a magnificent triumphal arch which is called the “Arco della Pace” or the “Arch of Peace,” and which is situated on the “Piazza Sempione.”

-Even though this triumphal arch was built in the 19th century, it was constructed on the location of a gate dating back to Roman times.
+Even though this triumphal arch was built in the 19th century and completed in 1838, it was constructed on the location of a gate dating back to Roman times.

 The Generali Tower is one of the most remarkable skyscrapers in the city of Milan, mainly because it has a twisting shape.

 Ever since the Turning Torso in Malmö introduced this peculiar form, a lot of towers have followed its example, including this one.

 This building was completed in 2017 and stands 191.5 meters (628 feet) tall which makes it the third-tallest building in the city as of March 2021.

 It’s the home of “Assicurazioni Generali,” a famous Italian insurance company, and is part of a huge redevelopment program in the center of Milan.